HR-Shekhar/HR-Shekhar/README.md

 - 👋 Hi, I’m Himanshu_Shekhar
 - 👀 I’m interested in AI,ML&Robotics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on any exciting Python Project😅
+- 💞️ I’m looking to collaborate on any exciting AI automation Project😅
-- 📫 You can reach me with my username>>> {linkedin.com/in/himanshu-shekhar-19040b317}(LinkedIn) or h_shekhar_ig(instagram)
+- 📫 You can reach me with my username>>> {linkedin.com/in/himanshu-shekhar-19040b317}(LinkedIn) or h_shekhar_ig(instagram) or twitter/X {https://x.com/HimanshuSh3khar}
 - 😄 Pronouns: looking for one
 - ⚡ Fun fact: not any yet